- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 5. Stamped tap on all R 58 and R 60V machines

 6. Stamped tap on all Evoluzione V2 and PID machines

 It’s well known that innovation plants the seeds for imitation, but stick to reputable dealers and be on the lookout for the six points of authenticity to avoid winding up with a cheap knockoff.

 If you’re in the market for an espresso maker for your home, one that can faithfully recreate the taste of a decadent espresso anytime you’d like, you can’t go wrong with any of the Rocket Espresso devices.
 And since every brewer will churn out a uniformly tasty drink every time, buy the model that is best built for your specific situation.
-If you’re a micro-manager that has to have their hand in every step of the process, pick up the R 60V, with its pressure control feature.
+If you’re a micro-manager that has to have a hand in every step of the process, pick up the R 60V, with its pressure control feature.
 Or, if you’re limited on space, maybe consider the Appartamento model.

 And since an exquisite machine demands the finest beans, consider picking up a few bags of Rocket Espresso’s Salva Vita coffee.
 Their in-house blend of Guatemalan, Colombian, and El Salvadorian beans serves as a superb complement to your new brewer.

-It’s a shot of coffee that’s not much more than an ounce in size, but for those who long after the rich, creamy texture of a steaming hot espresso, it’s an ounce of brewed bliss that Rocket Espresso expertly delivers by way of Milan, Italy.
+It’s a shot of coffee that’s not much more than an ounce in size, but for those who long after the rich, creamy texture of steaming hot espresso, it’s an ounce of brewed bliss that Rocket Espresso expertly delivers by way of Milan, Italy.